vanessah9/PokerHandEvaluator/README.md

 # PokerHandEvaluator
-This program takes in a string of characters: value of card ("23456789TJQKA") and rank ("cdhs") and evaulates the poker hand. ex.
+This program takes in a string of characters: value of card ("23456789TJQKA") and rank ("cdhs") and evaluates the poker hand. ex.
 Jh would be jack of hearts

 # Example